-Fitchburg State University is commencing work for the phased return of employees to repopulate the campus.
+Fitchburg State University continues to assess the phased returns of employees to repopulate the campus.
 Though the campus has remained open during the COVID-19 pandemic, administration adhered to guidance provided by state and federal authorities and reduced the number of staff, faculty and students on campus to mitigate risk and slow the spread of the virus.